phalcon-orphanage/docs/ja/api/Phalcon_Db_Dialect.rst

 public  **getSqlExpression** (*array* $expression, [*mixed* $escapeChar], [*mixed* $bindCounts])

-Transforms an intermediate representation for a expression into a database system valid expression
+Transforms an intermediate representation for an expression into a database system valid expression